CyrilWendl/Stage-IGN-Scripts/README.md

 Other scripts in `/detail/`:
 - `eval_all_zones.sh [region]`: evaluation of several tiles
-- `fusion_classification_model.sh [region]`: train RF, SVM t0 and SVM t2 classification models based on the ground truth of several tiles for fusion by classification
+- `fusion_classification_model.sh [region]`: train RF, SVM t0 and SVM t2 classification models based on the ground truth of several tiles for fusion by classification.
+Is best exectued after `master.sh`, then `master.sh` can be executed again producing only fusion by classification with `fusion_classification.sh`.

 #### 1.2 Artificialized Area